CarolHall-NCSU-CBE/PepAD-User-Friendly-Package/README.md

 > **Note:** Code must be compiled in the same directory as `/lib/`, since parameter files are required at runtime.
 After compilation, the PepAD can be run from any directory.

 ### Set up input files
-PepAD requires an `input.txt` file and an `initial_structure.pdb` to start searching.
+PepAD requires two files

+(1) `initial structure PDB` file

+(2) `input.txt` file

 #### initial structure
 Users must provide an initial structure PDB file for PepAD.
 The PDB file format must match that in `/example/`.
 The structure usually consists of inidividual peptides in a configuration of cross-β spine.
 Two recommended approaches for preparing the initial structure are as follows:

-(a) Search for existing amyloid fibril structures in the Protein Data Bank ([RCSB PDB: Homepage](https://www.rcsb.org/)).
-For example, as shown in Fig 3, the Sup35 prion segment GNNQQNY structure (PDB ID: 2OMM) is replicated to generate a larger Class-1 cross-β fibril model.
+(a) Search for existing amyloid fibril structures in the Protein Data Bank ([RCSB PDB: Homepage](https://www.rcsb.org/)) (Fig 3).
+For example, the Sup35 prion segment GNNQQNY structure (PDB ID: 2OMM) is replicated to generate a larger Class-1 cross-β fibril model.
 The resulting structure was relaxed using explicit-solvent atomistic MD simulation to remove atomic overlaps.
 The relaxed structure can be further used as the initial structure for PepAD.
 Users also need to modify the format of the PDB file to match PepAD's required input format (see Fig. 3, top).

 <p align="center">
   <img width="650" alt="image" src="https://github.com/user-attachments/assets/c476b3f8-90dd-411e-837f-1fc97d476770" />